The examination (the "ABPI Exam") is administered by the ABPI Director of Examinations. Contact details are given at the end of this document.

 11. A Candidate who suspects there is an error in an examination paper should consult an Invigilator by putting up his hand.
-The Invigilator will then investigate and report the question to be considered by the ABPI Head of Education & Exams who will put the matter before the ABPI Chief Examiner to decide.
+The Invigilator will then investigate and report the question to be considered by the ABPI Director of Examinations who will put the matter before the ABPI Chief Examiner to decide.
 See also the Special Consideration Policy.

 12. No Candidate may start writing until the Invigilator announces the start of the examination.

 13. At the end of the examination all Candidates must remain seated until all examination scripts have been collected and the Invigilator directs that they may leave.
 No examination materials may be removed from the examination room by a Candidate.